tamari92/kf2-tournament/rules.md

 There are no formal exceptions to the above regulations, though the Tournament Staff shall retain the right to make them as deemed necessary.

 #### 6.13.3 - Integrity & Sportsmanship
-Retries may **only** be used in the situations outlined in [6.13.1](#6131---group-stage)/[6.13.2](#6132---playoffs) **and** if the current stage of the tournament permits it. **It is considered bad sportsmanship to purposely throw the game or manipulate the game's state in order to earn a retry.** For retries made as the result of a loss of connection, it is bad sportsmanship for a player to falsify or manipulate their connection(s).
-Tournament Staff reserve the right to enact disciplinary measures if it is determined this is being abused.
+Retries may **only** be used in the situations outlined in [6.13.1](#6131---group-stage)/[6.13.2](#6132---playoffs) **and** if the current stage of the tournament permits it. **It is considered bad sportsmanship to purposely throw the game or manipulate the game's state in order to earn a retry.** Tournament Staff reserve the right to enact disciplinary measures if it is determined this is being abused.

 For matches that are not streamed by an official Tournament Streamer, *Proof of Play* (described in [6.12](#612---proof-of-play)) is required. **Records of all tournament matches played on the Match Servers are kept automatically by the server.** These reports will clearly display tampering should a team attempt to abuse this clause.